krishang118/Social-Networking-Platform/README.md

 # Social Networking Platform

-This is a basic social networking site built using React.js, JavaScript, and MySQL.
+A social networking site built using React.js, JavaScript, and MySQL.

 ## Installation and Setup